Messi, Argentina beat Netherlands on penalties at World Cup

 AP Sports Writer

-LUSAIL, Qatar (AP) — It started with Lionel Messi delivering another soccer clinic.
-It ended with the Argentina superstar sporting a bloodied top lip, shouting abuse to opponents and even blasting the referee.
+LUSAIL, Qatar (AP) — Lionel Messi started the match by delivering another soccer clinic.
+The Argentina superstar ended it sporting a bloodied top lip, shouting abuse to opponents and even blasting the referee.

 And of course there were goals, too, for one of the greats of the game whose bid to win the World Cup for the first time is still on track.